Jesus Urge Superstar

 Jesus Urge Superstar is the debut studio album by the alternative rock band Urge Overkill.
 It was released in 1989.
-The album is noted for its ironic 1970s-worshipping aesthetic.
+The album is noted for its ironic 1970s-worshipping aesthetic, which would become a staple of the band’s core identity.

 "Very Sad Trousers" is about the band Royal Trux.

 Critical reception

 Trouser Press called the album "awful-sounding," writing that "the murk of thick mid-tempo guitar rock does nothing to prove the existence of songs, much less any audible trace of junk-culture devotion."
 The Spin Alternative Record Guide described it as "grinding guitars, distant, shouted vocals, and resolutely unfriendly subject matter."
 The Washington Post wrote that "Nate [sic] Kato's squalling high-end guitar has a certain delicacy to it and the trio's harmonies achieve a rough, yearning beauty."

 Track listing

 All songs written by Nash Kato and Eddie "King" Roeser.